-RESPEC has included a project-specific understanding and general approach for the purpose of this proposal.
-A summary and the general approach for each project included in the EOI for this contract is included below:
+RESPEC has included a task-specific understanding and general approach for each project included in the EOI.
+A summary and the general approach for all projects included in the EOI is provided below.
+The projects under this contract include the following 13 projects in Boone, Fayette, and Kanawha counties in West Virginia: